 An in-depth investigation of a physics experiment chosen by the student in consultation with the instructor.
 Includes design, construction, collection of data, analysis, interpretation, and presentation of the experiment.
 Prerequisites: PHY 302, 303, and one other 300-level Physics course.
 SHERMAN

 The astrophysics of stars and stellar systems with an emphasis on the physical principles underlying the observed phenomena.
 Topics include the techniques of astronomy, structure and evolution of stars, binary stars, star clusters, and end states of stars such as white dwarfs, neutron stars, and black holes.
 Prerequisite: PHY 303.
 Alternate years.

 Newtonian, Lagrangian, and Hamiltonian mechanics covering the motion of single particles, rigid bodies, systems of particles, fluid mechanics, and complex analysis.
 Prerequisites: MAT 221; PHY 162 and 263.
 Alternate years.
 SHERMAN

 322. Electricity and Magnetism

 Electric and magnetic fields and their sources, magnetic and dielectric materials, and Maxwell's equations.
 Prerequisites: PHY 162, 263, and MAT 122.
 Alternate years.
-SHERMAN

 334. Introduction to Quantum Mechanics

 Development of the Schrödinger wave equation and its solution for the harmonic oscillator and Coulomb potentials.
 Orbital and spin angular momenta, and applications to simple atomic and molecular systems.
 Prerequisites: MAT 221; PHY 303, and either PHY 305 or 321.
 Alternate years.
-BEAUCHAMP
+LICHTY

 355 through 359.
 Advanced Topics in Physics